 Treat Every Page Like a Landing Page

-One way to look at is to think of every page as a potential landing page.
+Think of every page as a potential landing page.
 First off, let’s clarify what a landing page is.
-A landing page is a web page that is dedicated to one thing: Encouraging a user to click on a certain “call to action.”
+A landing page is a web page that encourages a user to take a specific action.
 That call to action might be to subscribe to your blog, download an eBook, or sign up for a free financial planning meeting.
 Whatever it is, it’s very focused.

 This thinking should spill onto every page on your website.
 In this case, the “one thing” you want to communicate is why your firm is different.
 Every page, when considered on its own, should communicate your unique strengths in one way or another.